Close

 • Addressing general education issues and needs

-• Getting referrals to the DOD Exceptional Family Member Program
+• Getting referrals to EFMP

-Find ways to navigate standardized testing when changing schools
+Find ways to navigate standardized testing when changing schools.

-While the federal Every Student Succeeds Act requires every school district to test students in reading and math, each state now has more flexibility to develop and administer what it considers to be the most effective testing system.
+While the federal Every Student Succeeds Act requires every school district to evaluate students in reading and math, each state now has more flexibility to develop and administer what it considers to be the most effective testing system.
 Contact the school liaison at your new installation with questions or concerns.
 Here’s what you need to know before you move:

 States are required to test all third- through eighth-grade students in reading and math every year and at least once in high school.
 The exact dates and years vary, so get the testing schedule from your child’s new school as soon as possible.
 Put the dates on a calendar so you don’t plan a vacation or schedule a dentist appointment during those days.